Blog | Personal Finance

 2. Investing Account (10%)

-These funds are allocated for a great investment opportunity, so we’d be ready to make a move once one came to our attention.
+These funds are allocated for a great investment opportunity, so you can be ready to make a move once one comes to your attention.

 3. Charity or Tithing Account (10%)